fmauger1/QMol-grid/README.md

 ## Installation
 - download the zipped file in the release, and unzip it in a folder of the type `<user>/Documents/MATLAB/QMol-grid`
 - add permanently the folder `<user>/Documents/MATLAB/QMol-grid` to the [MATLAB path](https://mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html)
+- after successful installation, the package documentation will be accessible in MATLAB's, in the "Supplemental Software" section

 ### Tests